Buziaș: Climate

 Buziaș is characterized by a moderate temperate continental climate, with transitional characters between the continental and the Mediterranean climate, under the influences of the air masses propagated from the Mediterranean.
 Due to the favorable natural conditions, with rich mineral springs but also with a mild climate, Buziaș has been recognized as a potential spa resort by the existence of carbon dioxide springs.

-The average annual temperature is between –2 and 21.5 °C. The average annual rainfall varies between 600–650 mm, the maximums being recorded in June and November.
+The average annual temperature is between –2 and 21.5 °C. The average annual rainfall varies between 600 and 650 mm, the maximums being recorded in June and November.
 The snow cover reaches a thickness of between 0.9 cm (November) and 18 cm in January.
 The relative humidity has annual values of 75.7% and, due to the evaporation of CO2-laden water, the absolute humidity is lower in the morning and higher during the day.
 The average annual cloudiness measures 5.6 tenths and is higher in winter.
 The prevailing winds in the cold seasons are those that come from the south and bring warm air, which makes the autumn and winter milder.